-Babies develop at their own pace, and the timing of developmental milestones will be different for every infant.
+Babies develop at their own pace, and the emergence of 5-month-old developmental milestones will look a little different for every infant.
 Still, as the months roll by some parents may find themselves feeling a little competitive, secretly pleased if their baby is developing “faster” or quietly worried if they seem to be falling behind their peers.
 But that’s not how baby developmental milestones work.
 They’re not specific goals that all kids should hit at a given moment.
 At this age, it’s more about a child’s own developmental rhythm: Some 5-month milestones may come sooner than others.
 But it’s important to consider the progress of your whole, complex little person, rather than focusing on specific milestones or moments.

 By 5 months, your baby will be doing more of what they did at 4 months — except they will be doing it louder and with more strength.
 You might find yourself looking for new skills, but know that things are going to accelerate pretty soon, so cherish this time before your baby starts becoming more mobile.